 Substantially all of RAI's net sales come from sales of tobacco and e-cigarette products by its operating subsidiaries under the terms of contracts with their customers.
 Although each RAI operating subsidiary enters into separate contracts with its customers, the contracts used by RAI's operating subsidiaries are similarly constructed.
 Per the terms of these contracts, upon acceptance of a customer order, RAI's operating subsidiary has a performance obligation to ship the products ordered in the quantities accepted at the list price in the contract.
 RAI has determined that a customer obtains control of the product when it is shipped and ownership of such product and risk of loss transfers to the customer at that time.
-Accordingly, the performance obligations are satisfied within one year and, therefore, costs to obtain contracts are expensed as incurred and unsatisfied performance obligations are not disclosed.
+Accordingly, the performance obligation of RAI's operating subsidiary is satisfied upon shipment and revenue is recognized at that point in time.
+All performance obligations are satisfied within one year and, therefore, costs to obtain contracts are expensed as incurred and unsatisfied performance obligations are not disclosed.